How Much Is Left In The Fuel Tank

 Nowadays, typical cell site generator sets range from 10 kVA to 25 kVA.
 Some sites may have aboveground fuel tank of 1,000 liters.
 Usually, field operations personnel are keen in knowing the amount of fuel in the tank by the liters.
 For example, if the sight glass is calibrated and the fuel level drops to 400 liters, it would be noted or a fuel delivery would be initiated.
 But what is 400 liters?

-Facility managers in telecommunication industry, data centers and data center experts in the U.S. such as the Uptime Institute does not rely on knowing the number of liters in the tank.
-For these experts it is worth knowing the hours of fuel rather than the liters of fuel.
+Facility managers in the telecommunication industry, data centers, and data center experts in the U.S. such as the Uptime Institute do not rely on knowing the number of liters in the tank.
+For these experts, it is worth knowing the hours of fuel rather than the liters of fuel.

-The hours of fuel is the estimated back up time of the generator set, which is vital in telecommunications facility.
+The hours of fuel is the estimated backup time of the generator set, which is vital in a telecommunications facility.
 While the liters of fuel is only a matter of fuel stock inventory.

 To cite an example, a cell site draws 75% of the generator set’s rating.
-Its diesel generator set consumes4.5 liters per hour at 75% load.
-The cell site has 1,000 liters tank full of diesel.
+Its diesel generator set consumes 4.5 liters per hour at 75% load.
+The cell site has a 1,000-liter tank full of diesel.
 The hours of fuel can be simply estimated by:

 1000/4.5 = 222 (hours of fuel)